MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-bots.md

 - View past runs.
 - List existing connections referencing the bot.
 - View provisioning errors on the bot (if any).
-- Manage access by sharing or unsharing the bot.
+- Manage access by sharing (or not) the bot.
 - Delete the group.

 ## Share Hosted RPA bots (preview)